Tips for room sharing with your baby

 Expect that progress may be slower if you sleep train while room sharing.
 Some room sharing parents will temporarily “camp out” in another room during sleep training, which can make it easier to improve night sleep.

-*Before deciding if sleep training is a good fit for your family, you’ll want to consider whether your child is old enough to sleep train and which method is right for you.
+*Before deciding if sleep training is a good fit for your family, you’ll want to consider whether your child is old enough to sleep train and is right for you.
 At Huckleberry, we’ve found that many babies aren’t able to consistently fall asleep on their own until 5 - 6 months of age.

 Room sharing FAQ